 - Look up at the sky.
 Pick a venue that has roof or ceiling windows, as just taking a moment to look up to the sky makes everyone feel relaxed, freer and more connected with the outside and is good for you and your guest’s well-being.
 Did you know that roof windows bring in twice as much light as vertical windows as they enable the light to penetrate further into the room – flooding every corner of your wedding breakfast room with daylight makes it also feel more spacious

 - Communicate with your guests.
-Don’t forget to tell your guests in your invite about your green wedding and ask them to help you achieve a green wedding.
+Don’t forget to tell your guests in your digital invite about your green wedding and ask them to help you achieve a green wedding.
 Why not ask your wedding guests to explore ways to attend your wedding by exploring greener ways to travel, for example making sure guests can travel down by train.
 In order to get to Hayne House:

-- you can set the guests a challenge that you might share as part of your speeches e.g. who travelled the greenest way and possibly even the most cost-effective way?
+- You can set the guests a challenge that you might share as part of your speeches e.g. who travelled the greenest way and possibly even the most cost-effective way?

 - Grow your own décor!
 Instead of flowers why not use some home-grown potted plants like herbs, that not only makes your venue smell lovely but also no matter how small, plants release oxygen, remove carbon dioxide, toxins such as benzine and formaldehyde from the air.